haskell-beginners-2022/exercises/README.md

 module provides exercises for an individual lecture and has the corresponding name (e.g. `Lecture1.hs`).

-## Deadlines

-These exercises were created specifically for the Haskell Beginners 2022 course.
-You can expect to get feedback on your solutions if you submit them before **28 February 2022, 23:59:59 GMT**.

 ## Working with the course

 This section contains instructions about setting up the development